gazebosim/gz-physics/tutorials/05_plugin_loading.md

 ## Overview

-Physics Plugin integrates external physics engines into the Ignition Physics.
+Physics Plugin integrates external physics engines into the Gazebo Physics.
 It allows users to select from multiple supported physics engines based on their simulation needs.
-This tutorial will describe how to load a compiled physics plugin using \ref gz::physics "Ignition Physics" API.
+This tutorial will describe how to load a compiled physics plugin using \ref gz::physics "Gazebo Physics" API.

 ## Prerequisites